nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 So the problem here is twofold - most Ruby applications use way too much memory per process, and most developers don’t set `WEB_CONCURRENCY` correctly based on their application’s RAM usage.

 Why do most Rails apps use *so much* memory per process?
 A lot of it is Gemfile cruft.
 Don’t forget - every single gem you add into your Gemfile increases the amount of memory your Rails server needs per process.
-Yes, every single line of Ruby code `require`d to run your application increases your memory usage, and decreases the amount of servers you can run per dyno.
+Yes, every single line of Ruby code `require`d to run your application increases your memory usage, and decreases the number of servers you can run per dyno.
 This isn’t the *only* component of your Rails server’s memory usage, but it’s a big part.
 Use tools like [derailed_benchmarks](https://github.com/schneems/derailed_benchmarks) to measure how much memory each gem adds to your application.

 Just because you didn’t write a lot of code doesn’t mean a lot of code isn’t being run.
 Gem files hide a lot of complexity.
-When you drop in Devise to do simple authentication instead of rolling your own with Rails’ built-in `has_secure_password`, you’re adding thousands of lines of Ruby{% sidenote 3 "<i>3038 lines, as of Devise 3.5</i>" %} and ~20mb in RAM usage when you could have done it yourself for ~20 lines of Ruby and a negligible RAM impact.
+When you drop in Devise to do simple authentication instead of rolling your own with Rails’ built-in `has_secure_password`, you’re adding thousands of lines of Ruby{% sidenote 3 "<i>3038 lines, as of Devise 3.5.
+I'm picking on Devise here, and there are plenty of good use cases for Devise, but there are a lot of gems out there that people just drop in their Gemfile instead of writing the 20 lines of Ruby required for user/password auth.</i>" %} and ~20mb in RAM usage when you could have done it yourself for ~20 lines of Ruby and a negligible RAM impact.
 Sometimes you need the “big guns”, but usually you don’t.
 Be aware of the cost, in terms of Ruby lines added, and RAM usage added, of gems you add to your project.

 #### In case of leak, break glass

 So you know how I said I don't like worker-killer gems?
 Well, there's one special case.

-If you’ve got a memory leak you can’t track down, you need to employ a solution that will restart your workers when they start to use swap memory.
+If you’ve got a memory leak you can’t track down (more on this in a future post), you need to employ a solution that will restart your workers when they start to use swap memory.
 There are a lot of ways to do this.
 Several gems, like puma-worker-killer, will do it for you.

 {% marginnote "<img src='http://i.stack.imgur.com/nlwy8.png'><i>What a leak looks like.
 Note the steep slope of the graph, which crashes back down to low numbers when the dyno restarts.
 This graph never really levels off.</i>" %}

 Remember, **you only need to employ a worker killer if your application is leaking memory - not if it’s just bloated**.
 How do you know the difference between bloat and leaks?

 Try running your application with just 1 process per dyno (e.g. `WEB_CONCURRENCY=1`) on a 2X dyno.
 You should have a lot of headroom now to watch your memory usage.

+Ruby applications memory usage curves, over time, look like logarithmic functions.
+This is mostly because, as users visit different sections of your site, caches are being warmed, files are being `require`d, and constants are being defined for the first time.
+Over time (this depends on your request load), these activities have already been performed, so our memory usage starts to level off.

 If, after a few hours of processing requests, your application is still increasing in memory usage unbounded, you’ve got a leak.
 If it levels off at some point, you’ve just got bloat.

 Many developers mistake bloats for leaks because they're not waiting long enough for memory usage to level off.
 You really need to let the server run for about 24 hours (with incoming requests) to be sure that your memory usage doesn't eventually level off.
+Remember: memory bloat looks like a logarithm, memory leaks look like linear functions.

 Worker-killers should only kill workers every hour or so, at maximum.
 If the worker killer is restarting workers more often than that, you may have your `WEB_CONCURRENCY` set too high.
+Remember that Ruby apps *always* grow in memory usage, gradually (sometimes not approaching their "level-off" point until 6 hours after restart), and you want your worker killer to only kill workers in extraordinary circumstances - not just because the server is still being warmed up!

 ## Slow Site, Fast Metrics